x-vin/covidcures/docs/src/allopathic.md

 ## 2. MATH+, I-MASK+, I-RECOVER Protocol, first developed by Dr. Paul E. Marik

 Ivermectin-based prevention and early outpatient treatment, inpatient hospital treatment and long haul treatment and management of Covid-19 syndrome **prescribed by FLCCC (Front Line Covid-19 Critical Care) Alliance, founded by Drs.
-Pierre Kory and Paul Marik**
+Pierre Kory and Paul Marik.**

 ### Objective:
-Prevention and early outpatient treatment of Covid-19
+Prevention and early outpatient treatment of Covid-19.

 ### System:
-Repurposed allopathy
+Repurposed allopathy.

 ### Can be used alongside other allopathic treatments:
 Drugs like Ivermectin may interact adversly with other drugs.